 Example 5 shows two icons that have lots of realistic detail.
 This resemblance to physical objects is called skeuomorphism.
 For many years, skeuomorphism increased as improvements to computer screens allowed more colour, better display resolution, and thus more realism.
 During this time, each icon typically also had a label to help make the icon’s meaning clear.

-On earlier iPhones and iPads, some apps would use skeuomorphic detail to cue people about how an app functioned.
+On early iPhones and iPads, some apps would use skeuomorphic detail to cue people about how an app functioned.
 For example, an image of spiral-coil binding (below, left) signals that there may be more content on another page, and page-curl transitions that mimic a turning page reinforce this as the user navigates from screen to screen.
 In contrast, the more modernist design (below right) uses a cue that’s only possible in the digital world.
 The screen uses content peeking (look closely at the right edge) to signal that there is more content on another page.